mjambon/ocaml-for-pa/README.md

 ; A function that asks the user whether they want to exit the program, ; reads the value, prints a relevant message, and exits if it's what ; they want.
-; 'seq' is used to evaluate a sequence of expressions.
+; 'prog' is used to evaluate a sequence of expressions.
 This returns ; the value of the last expression if there is one or '()' otherwise.
 (let quit (fun ()
   (print "Do you really want to quit? [y/N]")
   (let answer (read_line))
   (if (or (= answer "y") (= answer "Y"))
-    (seq
+    (prog
       (print "Goodbye!")
       (exit)
     )
-    (seq
+    (prog
       (print "Awesome!!!")
     )
   )